Moodys19/ADL-Hallucination-Detection/README.md

 ### Generating the Hallucinated Data
 For the generation of the hallucinated summary, a Large Language Model (LLM) was used. [together.ai's Free Llama 3.2 11B Vision Model](https://www.together.ai/blog/llama-3-2-vision-stack) was chosen, as it provided a free API with up to 60 requests per minute (RPM).
 While more advanced APIs, such as Google's Gemini and OpenAI's models, are available, I opted against them due to limited prior experience.
 Additional experimentation would have been required, and the associated pay-as-you-go tariffs could have become costly.
 A [price estimation](https://yourgpt.ai/tools/openai-and-other-llm-api-pricing-calculator) was conducted after some testing.

-The generation of hallucinated summaries was conducted through a structured pipeline involving a system prompt - crafted after multiple experiments - used to instruct the LLM on how to modify specific parts of the original summaries, creating “hallucinated” content while retaining the rest of the summary unchanged.
+The generation of hallucinated summaries was conducted through a structured pipeline in the `functions\call_llama.py` file, involving a system prompt crafted after multiple experiments.
+This prompt was used to instruct the LLM on how to modify specific parts of the original summaries, creating “hallucinated” content while retaining the rest of the summary unchanged.
 The hallucinated passages were explicitly marked using `[B-hallucinated]` and `[E-hallucinated]` tokens to indicate the modified sections.
 The prompt emphasized maintaining the original summary's length, tone, and grammatical accuracy.

 For example, an original summary stating:
 *"Harry Potter star Daniel Radcliffe gets £20M fortune as he turns 18 Monday.
 Young actor says he has no plans to fritter his cash away."*

-should be transformed into a hallucinated version:
+is transformed into a hallucinated version:
 *"Harry Potter star [B-hallucinated]loses fortune[E-hallucinated] as he turns 18 Monday.
 Young actor says he [B-hallucinated]plans to fritter[E-hallucinated] his cash away."*

 Each row of the input data was processed sequentially.
 The input consisted of the source text and its corresponding summary, which were combined into a formatted prompt.
-To comply with the API rate limits, the processing time per request was regulated to approximately one second.
+To comply with API rate limits, the processing time per request was regulated to approximately one second.

 ## Data Quality
 Ensuring high data quality is critical for this experiment, as inconsistencies and artifacts in the data can lead to models that learn to predict labels based on these artifacts rather than the actual features.
 This is particularly relevant for data containing artifacts resulting from the deliberate generation of hallucinations (see chapter **Baseline Model**).
 For this reason, considerable effort was devoted to cleaning and validating the generated data.